patricksavalle/devops-project-template/content/planning-method.md

 > - [DSDM](#dsdm)

 The planning method determines the content and order of increments.
 DevOps is compatible with many agile project planning (incremental) methods.
 Often a hybrid approach will work best, cherry-picking elements from different methods, like ScrumBan.

 ## Best Practices

+- Scrum is a good default if the problem has natural modularity (see [Project Plan](project-plan.md))
+- Progressively move to Scrumban en ultimately Kanban (team-less crowdsourcing) as functionality stabilizes
-- Include an architect
+- Include an architect in the team, he can also be the DevOps coach
+- Experienced teams don't need a Scrum-master they are the Scrum-master
+- Allocate 50% of the board to the other parts of the DevOps process, often non-functionals

 ## Waterfall